The Historical Context

 In the aftermath of World War II, Germany was divided into four occupation zones controlled by the Allied forces:

-the United States, Soviet Union, Britain, and France.
-As tensions between the Western powers and the Soviet
+Britain, United States, Soviet Union, and France.
+The Soviet block continue to rise, tensions between the Western powers and the Soviet block continue to rise.

 The Decision to Build